Sparksbox

 The Communications Disaster Nobody's Talking About

 The 5WPR Cannabis Communications Gap Report (released April 22, 2026) lays it bare.
 The mismatch isn't subtle.
-Cannabis brands are sitting on record profits while their PR and marketing infrastructure is actually getting worse.
+Regulated brands are sitting on record profits while their PR and marketing infrastructure is actually getting worse.

 Here's what's broken:

 The advertising blackout persists.
 Despite federal movement toward rescheduling, Facebook, Instagram, TikTok, and Google still operate under self-imposed restrictions that make cannabis advertising nearly impossible at scale.
 A beauty brand can run a Super Bowl ad.
-A cannabis brand still can't run a targeted ad on Instagram without hitting a wall.
+A regulated brand still can't run a targeted ad on Instagram without hitting a wall.

 Influencer marketing is a legal minefield.
 Cannabis influencers are finally "allowed" to talk openly about brands, but FTC enforcement is getting stricter, not looser.
-One wrong disclosureand an influencer faces fines.
+One wrong disclosure and an influencer faces fines.
 One brand-influencer partnership without proper compliance documentation and a brand faces regulatory hell.

 There's no centralized media strategy.
 Traditional PR doesn't work for cannabis.
 Trade publications are fragmented.
 Mainstream media still treats cannabis like it's a scandal.
-Earned media for cannabis brands remains fractional compared to every other consumer industry.
+Earned media for regulated brands remains fractional compared to every other consumer industry.

 [INSIGHT: $38.5B industry / weakest communications infrastructure of any major American business = the biggest structural advantage for brands that solve this first]